guillermooo/sublime-undocs/source/snippets.rst

 Snippets
 ========

-Whether you are coding in a programming language or simply writing, you're likely to need certain short fragments again and again.
-Snippets save you this tedious typing by inserting smart templates that adapt to the context in which you are writing.
-All this will become clearer once you gain even a superficial understanding about this feature.
+Whether you are coding or writing the next vampire best-seller, you're likely to need certain short fragments of text again and again.
+Use snippets to save you tedious typing.
+Snippets are smart templates that will insert text for you and adapt it to their context.

-The easiest way to create a new snippet is by selecting the ``New Snippet`` command from Sublime Text's ``Tools`` menu.
-This will present you with an skeleton for a new snippet.
+To create a new snippet, select ``Tools > New Snippet``.
+Sublime Text will present you with an skeleton for a new snippet.

-You can store snippets under any package folder, but for the purposes of this tutorial, you can save them under you `User` package.
+Snippets can be stored under any package's folder, but to keep it simple while you're learning, you can save them to your ``Packages\User`` folder.
+For now, think of packages as folders.
+That's what they are, after all.

 Snippets file format
 ********************

-Snippets typically live under a Sublime Text pacakge folder.
-They are simplified XML files with the extension sublime-snippet.
-So, for instance, you could have a `greeting.sublime-snippet` under an `Email` package.
-For the time being, think of packages as folders.
-That's what they are, after all.
+Snippets typically live in a Sublime Text pacakge.
+They are simplified XML files with the extension ``sublime-snippet``.
+For instance, you could have a `greeting.sublime-snippet` inside an `Email` package.

 The structure of a typical snippet is as follows (including the default hints Sublime Text inserts for your convenience):